HF-GH/ASD/README.md

 1. download and install the psignifit4 toolbox (from: https://github.com/wichmann-lab/psignifit)
 	and make sure it is included in the Matlab path
 2. download code: "analyze_loc_task_updated"
-3. download data file: "loc_data"
+3. download data file: "loc_data.m"
 4. make sure all files are in the same directory
 5. run the code
-6. optional - if you do not wish to run the code, you can skip steps 1-5 and simply download the results file: "loc_res" (for information regarding the results file, please see 'additional information for analyzing the data' section below).
+6. optional - if you do not wish to run the code, you can skip steps 1-5 and simply download the results file: "loc_res.m" (for information regarding the results file, please see 'additional information for analyzing the data' section below).

 *******************************************************************************************************************************
-Additional information for plotting psychometric curves:
+Additional information for plotting psychometric curves (details regarding the structure of "loc_summ_data4PSE.mat"):

 The data is organized as structure with two fields, one for each experimental condition (primary and response invariant).
 Each of them includes two additional fields, one for each group (asd and control).